Skip to content

 );

-Note: Use a unique ID as the key when available, not the array index.
+Note: Always use a unique ID as the key, not the array index.
 The index is only acceptable when the list never reorders.

 Conditional Rendering